salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 [web-component-analyzer](https://www.npmjs.com/package/web-component-analyzer) can analyze web components written in vanilla javascript and other popular web component libraries.
 It also supports custom-elements-json as an output format.

 ## LWC Platform
 Currently, LWC platform gathers metadata as part of the compilation process.
 This metadata shape and implementation is currently private.
-This RFC is an attempt to make the metadata shape public as a first step.
 This [document](https://salesforce.quip.com/DdncANrJA0ko)<sup>*</sup> captures the information collected and the metadata shape currently gathered.
 Here is a summary of problems with the current implementation:
 * Replicated type system in java and javascript that is maintained manually
 * Dependency(reference) analysis is done outside of metadata gathering
-* Change management to accomodate new metadata is cumbersome because the implementation is spread across two repos
+* Change management to accommodate new metadata is cumbersome because the implementation is spread across two repositories

+This RFC is an attempt to define the new metadata shape that adheres to the above-stated goals.
+The desire is to make this a stand alone npm package and make it public.

 # Detailed Design